HuMingLab/MAPS2.0/README.md

   * MASS (v7.3-50)
   * VGAM package (v1.0.5)
   * data.table package (v1.11.2)

+# !!
+An Important Announcement !!

+<b>Please make sure to install specific versions mentioned for samtools and VGAM i.e VGAM package (v1.0.5) and Samtools(v1.13).
+Any other version will not work with the MAPS pipeline.</b>

 **Chromap installation** <br>
 Follow installation steps from : https://github.com/haowenz/chromap <br>